Beginner Thyroid Weight Loss Routine

 By building more muscle, you are increasing thyroid hormone activity.

-That means more calories burned at rest, more energy production, more heat production, and more weight loss.
+This means more calories burned at rest, more energy production when living your life, more heat production, and more weight loss.

 Source: https://pmc.ncbi.nlm.nih.gov/articles/PMC4037849/